one-for-all/RoboND-DeepLearning-Project/writeup.md

 #### 4. The student has a clear understanding and is able to identify the use of various techniques and concepts in network layers indicated by the write-up.

-A comparison of 1x1 convolution and fully connected layer is written here:
+A comparison of 1x1 convolution and fully connected layer is discussed here:

 **1x1 convolution:**
  * 1x1 convolution is just a regular convolution where kenel size = 1, and stride = 1.